CAWaterBoardDataCenter/DWRAT_DataScraping/ReadMe.md

 **Demand**\
 This folder contains the files necessary for converting the raw diverter demand data from eWRIMS into a processed, QAQC'd demand dataset ready for importation into DWRAT.
-As of `r Sys.Date()`, this folder has 4 subfolders, which just contain placeholder scripts--the actual scripts have yet to be written.
+As of 2023-08-01, this folder has 4 subfolders, which just contain placeholder scripts--the actual scripts have yet to be written.